Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 The simulation code is @chginv3.f03 with the paramer file parm_inv13.h and the configure file CIMV13_config.START3.
-The first 55 lines of the code are the title, author, equation of motion, and structure of the code.
+The first 55 lines of the code are the title, author, equation of motion, and the structure of the code.
 Other important remarks are explained thereafter.
 Main subroutines are RUN_MD, moldyn, realteil, p3m_perform, and Gopen graphic packages.

 The simulation code utilizes the MPI and FFTW3 packages, and PDF's of Ref.
 1 are shown